#graph-database #hnsw #probminhash #bacteria

 The estimated Jaccard-like index is used to build HNSW graph database, which is implemented in crate hnswlib-rs.

-The sketching of reference genomes can take some time (less than one hours for ~65,000 bacterial genomes of GTDB for parameters giving a correct quality of sketching, or 3 to 4 hours for entire NCBI/RefSeq prokaryotic genomes. ~318K).
+The sketching of reference genomes and HNSW graph database building can take some time (less than 0.5 hours for ~65,000 bacterial genomes of GTDB for parameters giving a correct quality of sketching, or 2 to 3 hours for entire NCBI/RefSeq prokaryotic genomes. ~318K).
 Result is stored in 2 structures:

 • A Hnsw structure storing rank of data processed and corresponding sketches.